TGClements/mythic-keystones/README.md

 # Keystones
-A Discord bot to track mythic keystones in World of Warcraft using [discord.py](https://github.com/Rapptz/discord.py). *Updated for Shadowlands*
+A Discord bot to track mythic keystones in World of Warcraft using [discord.py](https://github.com/Rapptz/discord.py). **Updated for Shadowlands.**

 ## Key Features